Chad T. Wilson – Resources

 These parts of the house usually have less insulation than other parts, making them more likely to freeze.

-This precaution is especially crucial if you must leave your property unoccupied for an extended length of time.
+This precaution is especially crucial if you must leave your property unoccupied for an extended period of time.

 Make that all of the holes in your building envelope, including windows, doors, and vents, are weathertight.